 We hope that you have found this leaflet useful.
-If you have any questions or you are worried about anything, please discuss it with your referring consultant or your family doctor (GP).
+If you have any questions or you are worried about anything please discuss it with your referring consultant, your family doctor (GP) or contact the ultrasound appointment team and we will be happy to help.